CluelessBiker/project5-red-crayon/README.md

 10. Each user has the ability to log out.

 ### Validator Testing
-- CSS files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.
+1. CSS files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.

 ![Jigsaw validator message](src/assets/images-readme/readme-w3c.png)

-- Javascript files pass through [ESLint](https://eslint.org/).
+2. a.
+Javascript files pass through [ESLint](https://eslint.org/).
 The following issues were raised, and have been intentionally ignored as they are in relation to code that was provided in the Moments Walkthrough project:
-1. Props spreading is forbidden
+ - Props spreading is forbidden
-2. Do not pass children as props.
+ - Do not pass children as props.
-3. Do not use Array index in keys
+ - Do not use Array index in keys
-4. 'a_name' is already declared in the upper scope
+ - 'a_name' is already declared in the upper scope
-5. Expected an assignment or function call and instead saw an expression
+ - Expected an assignment or function call and instead saw an expression
-6. Do not nest ternary expressions
+ - Do not nest ternary expressions
-7. Fragments should contain more than one child
+ - Fragments should contain more than one child

-- Additionally, these errors have also been ignored:
+2. b.
+Additionally, these errors have also been ignored:
-1. Identifier 'field_name' is not in camel case
+ - Identifier 'field_name' is not in camel case
  - relates to a database field in the API, case cannot be changed.
-2. All instances where a newline has been asked for, eg:
+2. c.
+All instances where a newline has been asked for, eg:
  - `<p>{owner} doesn't like the {drink}</p>` should be written as:
 ```
 <p>